FinanceFree

 How does this calculator work?

 Each month, interest = balance × (annual rate ÷ 12) is added, then contributions are deposited.
-For yearly deposits, contributions are added once at the start of each year.
-Tax is applied as rate × cumulative returns.
-Inflation is discounted by dividing by (1 + inflation/12) each month.
+For yearly deposits, contributions are added only in the first month of each year.
+Tax is applied as your rate × cumulative returns, and inflation is discounted by dividing by (1 + inflation/12) each month.
+Changing any input recalculates instantly.

 Is the Korean interest tax rate of 15.4% correct?